Thanks to our generous donors, the Centre has been able to grant scholarships to MA and PhD students.

 Details of future PhD scholarships will be provided on this page when available.
 More information about the PhD programme.

-The Centre for Kurdish studies is one of the rare places in Europe teaching both Kurmanji and Sorani.
+The Centre for Kurdish studies is one of the few teaching institutions teaching Kurmanji.
 Language training is provided for undergraduate students of Middle Eastern Studies and Graduate students of Kurdish studies.

 Enhancing Graduate Training: master classes, seminars, workshops